nielsenjared/nielsenjared.github.io/content/blog/proof-induction/index.md

 ## Proof by Induction

-In this tutorial, you learned proof by induction by proving an equation to sum consecutive integers from 1 to n.
+In this tutorial, you learned proof by induction, a mathematical method used to prove the truth of a statement.
 Proof by induction is useful for understanding and calculating the Big O of recursive algorithms.
 We’ll look at that in a future article.
 Stay tuned!